 You will then need to go about registering your business.
 Based on the type of business you choose above, this will involve a few steps.

-First, you will need to name your business and pick a registered agent who will accept tax and legal documents on behalf of your business.
+First, you will need to name your business and pick a registered agent (who can be your attorney or simply a registered agent service allowed to operate in the state) who will accept tax and legal documents on behalf of your business.
 You will then need to apply for an Employer Identification Number (EIN) which identifies businesses for tax purposes.
 Lastly, you will need to file your formation documents and pay a filing fee to get it registered.
 The fee is determined by the type of business you are registering.

 Financial Success Means Getting It Right From The Start